Maintenance Terms and Definitions Glossary

 Failure Modes and Effects Analysis: A method for determining equipment functions, and functional failures, assessing the causes of failures and their effects, and prioritizing preventive maintenance tasks.
 This information is often used as the basis for preventive maintenance planning.

-Failure Pattern: This describes how a failure is produced from a fault, identifies the components which are involved in the failure, the specific errors which allowed the failure to occur, and the effect of the failure on the system.
+Failure Pattern: This describes how a failure is produced from a fault, identifies the components which are involved in the failure, the specific errors that allowed the failure to occur, and the effect of the failure on the system.

 Failure Rate: The anticipated number of times that an asset or piece of equipment fails in a specific period of time.